stoneC0der/g-dark-theme/README.md

 ## Happy coding

-If you do like this theme,Give a [Github Star](https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!
+If you do like this theme,give a rating.
+All contribution are welcome

+For any issues (https://github.com/stonec0der/g-dark-theme/issues).Thanks so much!